-It is important to note that these are approximate forms of qubit Hamiltonians, which are claimed by the hosts of the devices under the assumption that they describe the dynamics accurately enough for the operation of the device.
-This is an important factor which the present work focusses on, to evaluate the validity of this approximation in accurately describing qubit dynamics.
+This Hamiltonian is projected into the zero excitation subspace of the qubit coupling resonator buses, which leads to an effective qubit-qubit flip-flop interaction.
+The qubit resonance frequencies in this Hamiltonian are cavity dressed frequencies, while those returned by the backend device include dressing due to qubit-qubit interactions.
+It is important to note that these are approximate forms of qubit Hamiltonians, which are claimed by the manufacturers of the devices under the assumption that they describe the dynamics accurately enough for the operation of the device.
+This is a significant factor which the present work focuses on, to evaluate the validity of this approximation in accurately describing qubit dynamics.

-Furthermore, through the use of standard tomography experiments the devices are regularly calibrated to present the most recent parameters of the devices for each qubit, including values of each qubit frequency, anharmonicity, gate error, readout error, and $T_1$ \& $T_2$ relaxation and decoherence times.
-The devices are also kept in dilution refrigerators to maintain the superconducting temperature requirements of the devices, at a claimed temperature of $\sim 15\,\si{\milli\kelvin}$, although this is not included in the calibration procedures.
-These are meant as indicators of device performance, with the coherence times and errors being optimised with each new device introduced to the ensemble.
-These parameters are extracted through simple experiments, such as $T_1$ and $T_2$ measurements, which do not typically account for all of the external sources of noise influencing these dynamics.
+Furthermore, through the use of standard tomography procedures, devices are regularly calibrated to present the most recent parameters of the devices for each qubit, including values of each qubit frequency, anharmonicity, gate error, readout error, and $T_1$ and $T_2$ relaxation and decoherence times.
+Devices are also kept in dilution refrigerators to maintain the superconducting temperature requirements of the devices, at a claimed temperature of approximately $15\,\si{\milli\kelvin}$, although this is not included in calibration procedures.
+These are meant as indicators of device performance, with the coherence times and errors being optimised for each new device introduced to the ensemble.
+These parameters are extracted through simple processes, such as $T_1$ and $T_2$ measurements, which typically do not account for all external sources of noise that influence these dynamics.